-See "Reemployment of Former Members" on pages 15-18 for more information.
+See "Reemployment of Former Members" on pages 17-19 for more information.

 - ▲ Career Compensation is used in a formula to calculate your retirement benefit.
-Generally, your Career Compensation is the total Compensation paid to you during your entire Service in Covered Employment with an Employer. - ▲ Career Monthly Compensation may also be used in a formula to calculate your retirement benefit.
-Generally, your Career Monthly Compensation is determined by dividing the total Compensation paid to you during your entire Service in Covered Employment with and Employer by the number of months, including fractional months, of your Service in Covered Employment.

-▲ Compensation is your normal regular salary or hourly wage rate (up to federal limits), including any military supplemental pay (if included on your Form W-2), your contributions to the retirement fund, and your contributions to any salary reduction plan, deferred compensation plan, or qualified transportation plan, such as a plan to pay for parking on a pre-tax basis (the Employers do not currently have such plans).
-Compensation does not include bonuses, severance pay, overtime pay, extra pay, workers' compensation, payment in lieu of accrued vacation and sick leave, or Employer contributions to the retirement fund or other benefit plans.
+Generally, your Career Compensation is the total Compensation paid to you on or after January 1, 2014 for Service in Covered Employment with an Employer on or after January 1, 2014. - ▲ Career Monthly Compensation may also be used in a formula to calculate your retirement benefit.
+Generally, your Career Monthly Compensation is determined by dividing the total Compensation paid to you on or after January 1, 2014 for Service in Covered Employment with an Employer on or after January 1, 2014 by the number of months, including fractional months, of your Service in Covered Employment on or after January 1, 2014 for which Compensation was received. - ▲ Compensation is your normal regular salary or hourly wage rate (up to federal limits), including any military supplemental pay (if included on your Form W-2), your contributions to the retirement fund, and your contributions to any salary reduction plan, deferred compensation plan, or qualified transportation plan, such as a plan to pay for parking on a pre-tax basis (the Employers do not currently have such plans).
+Compensation does not include bonuses, severance pay, overtime pay, extra pay, pay for the period beginning at 12:00 a.m. on September 24, 2008 and ending at 11:59 p.m.
+September 30, 2008, workers' compensation, payment in lieu of accrued vacation and sick leave, or Employer contributions to the retirement fund or other benefit plans.